IBM/data-prep-kit/data-processing-lib/doc/transform-external-resources.md

 In the next sections we cover the following:
    1. How to define the transform-specific resource location(s)
-   2. How to load the transform-specific data from storage:
+   2. How to load the transform-specific resources from storage:
       1. During transform initialization - this is useful for testing outside of ray, and optionally
       2. During transform configuration - used when running in ray.
-This may not be feasible if the data is not picklable.
+This may not be feasible if a resource is not picklable.

-## Defining Transform-specific Storage Locations
+## Defining Transform-specific Resource Locations

 Each transform has a _configuration_ class that defines the command line options with which the transform can be configured.
 The [DataAccessFactory](../src/data_processing/data_access/data_access_factory.py)